ImRURprimeUprime/Web_Scraper/README.md

 ```
 ## Usage

-Type in the item to search for when the terminal prompts:
+Type the keyword to search for when the terminal prompts:

 ```
 'what would you like to search for?'